Skip to main content

 Understanding Permissions and Access

-Your ticket access is controlled by role permissions:
+Your ticket access is controlled by role permissions and department assignments:

 If you need additional support permissions, contact your system administrator.